HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/index.md

 # How-to articles

-This section contains how-to articles to help you learn how to use HCL Digital Experience (DX) and all its features.
-The how-to articles are classified into the following topics:
+This section contains How-to articles to help you learn how to use HCL Digital Experience (DX) and all its features.
+The How-to articles are classified into the following topics:

 - **[Configuration](configuration)**